ELEMENTARY

 Reflections

-Students loved their final bags.
+Students loved their tote bags.
 The functionality of the totes made the project especially rewarding.
-Immediately after they finished working, students excitedly put their Chromebooks into their new fashion totes.
-Students continually found new uses for their bags, such as carrying their lunches or bringing home art projects.
+As soon as they finished working, students excitedly put their Chromebooks into their new fashion totes.
+They continually found new uses for their bags, such as carrying their lunches or bringing home art projects.

-Students learned how to put their pre-existing skills toward something new.
-Students already understand how to cut, draw with markers, and even how to knot, but they have learned to transform these skills into a way of addressing, advocating for, and communicating about community issues.
+Students learned how to use their pre-existing skills to create something new.
+They already understood how to cut, draw with markers, and even how to knot, but they learned to transform these skills into a way of addressing, advocating for, and communicating about community issues.

 We learned this lesson, too, while co-creating the curriculum.
 Sometimes we have to take what we know and use it to think outside the box.
 The power of transformation is within each of us; it’s a matter of seeing the beauty of what we already have and recognizing the potential of something new.